nablarch/nablarch-document/en/application_framework/application_framework/libraries/system_messaging/mom_system_messaging.rst

   :Reply to address: Configuration not required
   :Expiry interval: Any

-Receive synchronous response message provides :java:extdoc:`MessagingAction<nablarch.fw.messaging.action.MessagingAction>` as a template class that performs routine processing.
+Receiving synchronous message provides :java:extdoc:`MessagingAction<nablarch.fw.messaging.action.MessagingAction>` as a template class that performs routine processing.
 :java:extdoc:`MessagingAction<nablarch.fw.messaging.action.MessagingAction>` is an action class that works with :ref:`mom_messaging`.